jimeh/common-flow/common-flow.md

 of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects use git.

+Branch types:

+- Master Branch - Should always be deployable / usable, is considered "bleeding edge", and must be named `master`.
+- Change Branches - Any branch that introduces changes (new feature, bug fix, etc), should be created off of `master`, and must have a descriptive name.
+- Maintenance Branches - Used to maintain old versions, and should follow a `stable-X.Y` naming pattern, where `X` is MAJOR version and `Y` is MINOR version.

 Rules:

 - The `master` branch should always be deployable / usable.